 Strabismus is a condition involving the surrounding muscle structure of the eye; due to weakness or muscle coordination, the eyes are misaligned and point in different directions.

-Esotropia: eyes turn, deviate inward towards nose.
+Esotropia: eyes turn, deviate inward towards the nose.

 Most common in children, Strabismus affects about 4% of the children in the United States.
 Overall, strabismus can occur at any age.
 A child will not outgrow true strabismus.